HappyFoundation/README/README.md

 This organization / repository contains a reference to our current and former projects.
 As well as open source projects we would like to share with the community.

+## Projects
+Here is a list of all big projects we startet!

+## Community Projects
+Here we will add a list of all our independent open source projects we would like to share with the community.